gicentre/elm-vegalite/docs/changeNotes.md

 # elm-vegaLite changes

+## Pending

+- Correct `loGrouping` bug that generated a single locale grouping rather than array.
+Thanks @hingew for spotting this.

+- Corrected API doc for coLocale example to use correct Elm unicode escape text.

 ## V5.5.2 ➡ V5.3.0

 _Minor addition to allow multiple time formats to be specified for an axis._